FedericoCinus/PROD-ICWSM2022/README.md

 ### Issues with conda environment

 We have noticed that, in particular cases, the conda environment seems unresolvably uninstallable.
 Despite encouraging you to upgrade your system to the latest version - especially `conda` and `python` - we have attached an environment version without build specifications that should run smoothly also in more extreme cases.
-Install the required environment using the command `CONDA_RESTORE_FREE_CHANNEL=1 conda env update -f environment_alt.yml`.
+Install the required environment using the command `CONDA_RESTORE_FREE_CHANNEL=1 conda env install -f environment_alt.yml`.